xwuw/BJYUAN-CHINA/README.md

 # Team BJYUAN-CHINA 2023 Wiki

+This is the official backup of https://2023.igem.wiki/bjyuan-china/software# as the original project is in gitlab.igem.org but it's unreliable somtimes.

+## Following information is imported from Gitlab as original

 This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python, etc).

 Images, photos, icons and fonts **MUST** be stored on `static.igem.wiki` using [uploads.igem.org](https://uploads.igem.org), and Videos **must** be embedded from [iGEM Video Universe](https://video.igem.org).